winar-jin/SenlinrenWeb/README.md

 # SenlinrenWeb
-The offical website of SenlinrenTeam.
+The offical website of SenlinrenTeam.<br/>
+Have used DedeCms to develop this project.